vgurunathaprasad/vblocks/README.md

 Few JSON samples of the blocks listed above are as follows....

 ## Simple Input Loader Block

+Simple Input Loader Block will be used to provide a single data input to a function.
+The respective block's JSON reflection is given below.

 ```
 {
     "game-plan" {